 Courses will be reviewed by the College Curriculum Council; they are also reviewed by an academic dean with expertise in community engagement and at least two faculty members with expertise in an area represented in the designation.
 CBLR courses are then reviewed regularly for effectiveness in meeting the goals of the curricular designation.

 Swearer Center staff are happy to consult with instructors about course design and potential partner organizations.
-To request assistance, please email Julie Plaut at [email protected].
-For more information on the CBLR and curricular development programs, visit the Dean of the College website.
+To request assistance, please email Julie Plaut ([email protected]), Director of Engaged Scholarship at the Swearer Center, and Assistant Dean of the College.